-If Steven Spielberg has directed a movie, the chances are good that the finished work will land among the year’s Best Picture nominees — and judging from the early response to Spielberg’s “West Side Story” remake, that success should extend into 2022.
+When Steven Spielberg directs a movie, the chances are good the finished work will land among the year’s Best Picture nominees — and that was proven once again on Tuesday morning as Spielberg’s “West Side Story” landed among the 2022 Oscars Best Picture nominees.

-Including his breakout blockbuster “Jaws,” Spielberg has directed 11 Best Picture nominees: “Jaws,” “Raiders of the Lost Ark,” “E.T. the Extra-Terrestrial,” “The Color Purple,” “Schindler’s List,” “Saving Private Ryan,” “Munich,” “War Horse,” “Lincoln,” “Bridge of Spies,” and “The Post.”
-Of those 11 films, only “Schindler’s List” received the Oscar for Best Picture.
+Including his breakout blockbuster “Jaws,” Spielberg has now directed 12 Best Picture nominees: “Jaws,” “Raiders of the Lost Ark,” “E.T. the Extra-Terrestrial,” “The Color Purple,” “Schindler’s List,” “Saving Private Ryan,” “Munich,” “War Horse,” “Lincoln,” “Bridge of Spies,” “The Post,” and “West Side Story.”
+Of those 12 films, only “Schindler’s List” won the Oscar for Best Picture.

-As an individual nominee, Spielberg has received 10 Best Picture nominations — for all of the above films except “Jaws” and “Raiders of the Lost Ark” and also Clint Eastwood’s “Letters from Iwo Jima,” which counted Spielberg as a producer.
+As an individual nominee, Spielberg has received a record 11 Best Picture nominations — for all of the above films except “Jaws” and “Raiders of the Lost Ark” and also Clint Eastwood’s “Letters from Iwo Jima,” which counted Spielberg as a producer.

 All told, Spielberg has won three competitive Oscars, two for “Schindler’s List” (Best Picture and Best Director) and one for “Saving Private Ryan” (Best Director).
-With nominations for Best Picture as well as Best Director this year for “West Side Story,” that film would give Spielberg his 18th and 19th Oscar nominations.
+With nominations for Best Picture as well as Best Director this year for “West Side Story,” Spielberg now has 19 total Oscar nominations.

-Set for release on December 10, “West Side Story” stars Rachel Zegler and Ansel Elgort as Maria and Tony, two star-crossed lovers living in 1950s New York City.
+“West Side Story” stars Rachel Zegler and Ansel Elgort as Maria and Tony, two star-crossed lovers living in 1950s New York City.
 The original “West Side Story” won 10 Oscars, including Best Picture and Best Director for Robert Wise and Jerome Robbins.
 The Spielberg version received seven nominations including Best Picture, Best Director, Best Supporting Actress for Ariana DeBose, Best Cinematography, Best Production Design, Best Costume Design, and Best Sound.

 Make your predictions at Gold Derby now.
 Download our free and easy app for Apple/iPhone devices or Android (Google Play) to compete against legions of other fans plus our experts and editors for best prediction accuracy scores.
 See our latest prediction champs.
 Can you top our esteemed leaderboards next?
 Always remember to keep your predictions updated because they impact our latest racetrack odds, which terrify Hollywood chiefs and stars.
 Don’t miss the fun.
 Speak up and share your huffy opinions in our famous forums where 5,000 showbiz leaders lurk every day to track latest awards buzz.
 Everybody wants to know: What do you think?
 Who do you predict and why?